v0.150.0

 Overview

-from plain.cache import Cached
+from plain.cache import cache

-# Store a value in the cache
+# Store a value (expires in 60 seconds)

 Setting expiration